Annual Town Meeting

-The Town of Nantucket is holding its Annual Town Meeting on Monday, April 1, 2019 beginning at 6pm in the auditorium of the Nantucket Public High School.
-There are a number of issues including those related to zoning, appropriation for road improvements, bike path extensions, groundcover ratio bylaw change, and the leasing of town-owned land, among others.
+The Town of Nantucket is holding its Annual Town Meeting on Saturday, April 4, 2020 beginning at 9am in the auditorium of the Nantucket High School located at 10 Surfside Road.
+Each year a number of articles are submitted, often including those related to zoning, appropriation for road improvements, bike path extensions, groundcover ratio bylaw change, and the leasing of town-owned land, among others.

 The Town of Nantucket has a healthy tradition of citizen-submitted warrant articles for town meetings.
 Per Massachusetts General Law, citizen articles require the signatures of 10 registered voters (registered in the Town of Nantucket) for an annual town meeting and 100 registered voters for special town meetings.
 The Town of Nantucket has taken the unusual step of providing legal assistance in the preparation of citizen warrant articles.
 Generally it is between 2-4 weeks prior to the deadline for citizen article submittals.
 The timeline for Annual Town Meetings may be found on the Town of Nantucket website.

-When your warrant article is ready to be submitted, please proceed as follows:
+When you feel that your warrant article is ready to be submitted, please proceed as follows:

 - Obtain the required number of signatures (better yet, obtain more because sometimes people think they are registered to vote here but they are not).
-Your article will not be accepted without valid signatures of the required number of voters registered in Nantucket (again, that is 10 signatures for Annual Town Meeting warrant articles and 100 for Special Town Meeting warrant articles).
+Your article will not be accepted without valid signatures of the required number of voters who are registered in Nantucket (again, that is 10 signatures for Annual Town Meeting warrant articles and 100 for Special Town Meeting warrant articles).
 You may obtain more signatures than required, but not less.
 Please make sure the signatures are legible and that the names are legibly printed next to the signature, with a legible street address.
 The first signature on the warrant article will become the sponsor of the article.
-It is best to be sure that signature is that of someone who can represent and speak to the article.
+As a result, it is best to be sure that the first signature is that of someone who can represent and speak to the article.
 Signature Petitions are available from the Town of Nantucket website.